-Step 3: Select COM Add-ins under the Manage section dropdown and click on the Go button.
+Step 3: Select COM Add-ins under the Manage section dropdown and click the Go button.

-Step 4: As soon as you hit the Go button, the COM Add-ins dialog box will pop up.
+Step 4: When you hit the Go button, the COM Add-ins dialog box will pop up.
 Select Microsoft Power Pivot for Excel from the list of add-ins and click OK.

-After enabling this PowerPivot add-in, you should be able to see the PowerPivot option tab on the topmost panel ribbon in your excel.
+After enabling this PowerPivot add-in, you should see the PowerPivot option tab on the topmost panel ribbon in your Excel.

 Step 6: It should open a new tab named Power Pivot for Excel.
 There are different ways to import data under PowerPivot.
-You can click the Database tab if you want to add data from SQL Server, Access.
-However, if you have an excel file or text file or some data files other than SQL and Access, please click on From Other Sources tab.
+Click the Database tab to add data from SQL Server, Access.
+However, if you have an Excel file or text file, or some data files other than SQL and Access, please click on From Other Sources tab.

-Step 7: Once you click on the “From Other Sources” tab, a new window named Table Import Wizard will pop up.
-There you can see a lot of options from where you can import the data to PowerPivot.
-Select the Excel file, then click on the Next button to proceed further.
+Step 7: A new window named Table Import Wizard will pop up once you click on the “From Other Sources” tab.
+There are many options from where you can import the data to PowerPivot.
+Select the Excel file, then click the Next button to proceed.

-Step 8: Browse the path on where your excel data file is stored and click the Next button to finish the Import.
+Step 8: Browse the path where your Excel data file is stored and click the Next button to finish the Import.

-Step 9: Click on the Finish button once the data table is loaded into PowerPivot.
+Step 9: Click the Finish button once the data table is loaded into PowerPivot.